-Talking to friends and relying on them and your family are helpful.
-I remember talking to my friends and about how I felt. it did help.
-My hardest break up took around a half a year or so before I began to feel okay being myself again.
-Although, I didn't feel completely whole again until I found someone whose love took away that pain and showed me more love and compassion than any relationship I had previous.
+Talking to friends and relying on them and your family is helpful.
+I remember talking to my friends about how I felt.
+It did help.
+My hardest break-up took around half a year or so before I began to feel okay being myself again.
+Although, I didn't feel completely whole again until I found someone whose love took away that pain and showed me more love and compassion than any relationship I had previously.

 Hang in there.
 It does get easier.

 Is there something wrong with me?